Exopy/exopy/docs/source/dev_guide/instruments.rst

 Contrary to connections settings are much more closely tied to a particular architecture of driver.
 To declare a new settings, you must contribute a
-|Settings| object to the 'ecpy.instruments.settings' extension point.
+|Settings| object to the 'exopy.instruments.settings' extension point.
 A
 |Settings| must declare :

 - an 'id' which should be unique and is the one used when declaring a driver.